 He ends up eating out quite a bit and often asks what we’re having for dinner with a hint of sadness in his voice.

-He’s not usually much of a soup fan, so when I told him I was making tomato soup and grilled cheese awhile back I was really surprised to hear him tell me how good that sounded.
+He’s not usually much of a soup fan (unless it’s our crockpot chicken and dumplings or hearty cabbage roll soup), so when I told him I was making tomato soup and grilled cheese awhile back I was really surprised to hear him tell me how good that sounded.

 I thought maybe it was just a bit homesickness talking, but I served it to him when he was home that weekend and he has been asking for it ever since.